EdDataScienceEES/tutorial-emmmahouse/index.md

 setwd("~/Downloads/tutorial-emmmahouse")
 ```
 ##### B. Install packages and download libraries needed for the tutorial
 We install packages so we can download them, to utilise their functions whilst coding.
-The main packages to highlight for this tutorial are the 'DT', 'flextable', 'plotly'.
+The main packages to highlight for this tutorial are the 'DT' and 'plotly'.
 These are all key to aiding the process of interactivity within coding.

 ```
 # Install packages
-install.packages("tidyverse")    # Helps us clean the data install.packages("DT")           # Renders the interactive tables in reports install.packages("flextable")    # Helps us make attractive and formatted tables for output in word, powerpoint or HTML install.packages("ggplot2")      # Helps us create the beautiful graphs install.packages("dplyr")        # Provides a range of functions to help manipulate data install.packages("plotly")       # Creates the interactive graphs, even 3D plots or geographic maps
+install.packages("tidyverse")    # Helps us clean the data install.packages("DT")           # Renders the interactive tables in reports install.packages("ggplot2")      # Helps us create the beautiful graphs install.packages("dplyr")        # Provides a range of functions to help manipulate data install.packages("plotly")       # Creates the interactive graphs, even 3D plots or geographic maps